-By utilizing the NJDEP's list of Overburdened Communities and collaborating with partners such as the Marketing Team, Sustainable Jersey, and Comfort Partners for jointly targeted campaigns, geographic areas with the highest scores/percentages of the following indicators will be targeted: low-income, minority, and limited English.
+By utilizing the NJDEP's list of Overburdened Communities and collaborating with the Division of Clean Energy's Office of Clean Energy Equity and with partners such as the Marketing Team, Sustainable Jersey, and Comfort Partners for jointly targeted campaigns, geographic areas with the highest scores/percentages of the following indicators will be targeted: low-income, minority, and limited English.
 To have a broad distribution of outreach efforts across the State, a pilot approach that will focus on five urban areas with extended assistance to nearby rural areas with high percentages of low-income census tracts.
 Each Community Organizer will be working in one core urban area to expand on existing and build new localized relationships.